 Pre-entry Professional Skills Tests

-Applicants for initial teacher training (ITT) courses which begin after 2013/14 are required to have passed the skills tests before the start of the course.
+Applicants for initial teacher training (ITT) courses are required to have passed the professional skills tests in Literacy and Numeracy before the start of the course.
+Further information is available on the Department for Education website.

 Please note that:

-If you have been successful at interview and been given a conditional offer, you will need to liaise with your current setting regarding obtaining or gaining a current enhanced Disclosure and Barring Service (DBS) check, a medical declaration clearance and a prohibition check prior to starting the course.
+Once you have a Conditional Offer, you will need to liaise with your current setting regarding obtaining or gaining a current enhanced Disclosure and Barring Service (DBS) check, a medical declaration clearance and a prohibition check prior to starting the course.

 Professional and Career Development Loan: The University is a Professional and Career Development Loans (PCDL) registered Learning Provider, registration number .
 A PCDL is a commercial bank loan that you can use to help pay for work-related learning.
 For further information on financial assistance to support your learning, please visit the GOV.UK website or contact the National Careers Service on 0800 100 900.